Html code here! Replace this with any non empty text and that's it.

-Originally founded by equine herbalist Suzanne Woodward DBTh, MRH, MURHP, Equine Natural Health is a complete resource for those who want to know more about natural horse supplies, supplements, treatments & therapies for horses.
+Founded initially by equine herbalist Suzanne Woodward DBTh, MRH, MURHP, Equine Natural Health is a complete resource for those who want to know more about natural horse supplies, treatments, therapies and products for horses.

 - Gastric and gut health